Dumbarton Castle: Marian Civil War, Regent Morton, and the Dukes of Lennox

 Dumbarton Castle was used as prison for Regent Morton in June 1581 before his execution in Edinburgh.
 On 8 September 1582 the castle was put unto the keeping of William Stewart of Caverston an ally of Esmé Stewart, 1st Duke of Lennox, the King's favourite.
 The Duke of Lennox was displaced by the Gowrie Regime and went to the castle in secret pretending to be travelling from Edinburgh to nearby Dalkeith Palace.
 Lennox had his own ship there described as a barque.
 Robert Bowes, the English resident agent, expected the Duke of Lennox would sail to France from Dumbarton "having well victualled his shippe there."
 Other observers were anxious that the castle might become a foothold for French forces in Scotland allied to Lennox and his faction.
 In December 1582 two Englishmen in Lennox's service at Dumbarton left by his ship from Largs.
 Lennox himself travelled to France through England, never to return.

-James VI came to Dunbarton during his progress and ate dinner in the castle on 24 August 1598.
+James VI made John Hamilton, 1st Marquis of Hamilton, captain of Dunbarton Castle in 1595, an office he was obliged to relinquish to the king's cousin and favourite Ludovic Stuart, 2nd Duke of Lennox, in January 1598.
+The king later visited Dunbarton during his progress and ate dinner at the castle on 24 August 1598.
+By 1620, Sir John Stewart, an illegitimate son of the 2nd Duke of Lennox, had been made constable and keeper of Dumbarton Castle.

 Seventeenth century

 Although few buildings remain from this period there are records of works in 1617, 1618, and 1628–9.
 A replacement Wallace Tower was built superseding the medieval building.
 In June 1618 masons were working on the upper storey and it was decided to make the tower larger.
 Externally it was finished with lime plaster called harling.
 At the south side there was a bell house.
 By 1627 it was discovered that the keeper Sir John Stewart of Methven had neglected the fortress.
 He was replaced by Sir John Stewart of Traquair who recorded the poor state of the building.
 Surviving accounts mostly record work on the artillery and the 'foir yet wall' a defence on the southern side.
-The Scottish Parliament in 1644 judged that the castle was likely to more hurtful than useful to the country.
+The Scottish Parliament in 1644 judged that the castle was likely to be more hurtful than useful to the country.

 In November 1645 the Committee of Estates approved the recruitment of thirty extra soldiers by the keeper John Semple to guard the increased number of prisoners.
 The castle's strategic importance declined after Oliver Cromwell's death in 1658.
 However, due to threats posed by Jacobites and the French in the eighteenth century, new structures and defences were built and the castle was garrisoned until World War II.
 Some documentation for these later works is preserved in the National Archives of Scotland.